GDPR is great for the rights of citizens. It incentivises good corporate citizenship and levels the playing field for businesses.

 1. Our GDPR Commitments

-The agreement grants customers a license to access and use PMI delivered as SaaS.
-In providing this service, the customers entrust d2o with processing (non-sensitive) personal data which are submitted to and stored within the service by the end-users of the customers.
+The agreement grants clients a license to access and use PMI delivered as SaaS.
+In providing this service, the clients entrust d2o with processing (non-sensitive) personal data which are submitted to and stored within the service by the end-users of the clients.

 Equally important, we are committed to: